Cryxtalix/resume_builder/README.md

 With nix, initialise the development environment in the flake with `nix develop`, and run `generate`.

-Otherwise, install chrome or chromium and run `chromium --headless --no-pdf-header-footer --print-to-pdf="resume.pdf" main.html`.
+Otherwise, install chrome or chromium and run `node app.js && chromium --headless --no-pdf-header-footer --print-to-pdf="resume.pdf" http://localhost:3000`.
+Kill the server with Ctrl-C.

 A PDF resume will be generated in the folder.